zfmohammed/obsidian-feather/README.md

 Feather is an Obsidian Theme greatly inspired by [obsidian-things](https://github.com/colineckert/obsidian-things).

-> This theme was built using code from [colineckert's](https://github.com/colineckert) Obsidian Things Thme.
+> This theme was built using code from [colineckert's](https://github.com/colineckert) Obsidian Things Theme.
 Please support colineckert's work!

 # About Feather 🎁